xraypy/xraylarch/_sources/xafs/feffpaths.txt

 (``_feffdat.rep`` and ``_feffdat.lam``) and :math:`E_i` is the complex energy
 shift from the parameter ``ei``.
 Note that :math:`i` is used as the complex number following the physics literature, while within Larch ``1j`` is used.
-The complex wavenumber :math:`p` includes a self-energy term (due the the presence of multiple electrons in the system) and is meant to be referenced to the absorption threshod while :math:`k` is meant to be referenced to the Fermi level.
+The complex wavenumber :math:`p` includes a self-energy term (due to the presence of multiple electrons in the system) and is meant to be referenced to the absorption threshod while :math:`k` is meant to be referenced to the Fermi level.
 Thus :math:`p_{\rm real} \approx \Sigma + k`, where